 RAFT payments for rent or utility arrearages may only be used when the arrearage on the account was acquired by and is in the RAFT participant's name.
-As with any RAFT payment, utility payments may only be made if they connect to resolving one of the eligible RAFT housing crises listed on the RAFT screen.
+As with any RAFT payment,

 1 Some families with housing subsidies who are applying for RAFT for rent arrears may be limited to less than \$4,000 within 12 months.
 This is explained in Section VI, "Documentation," "Rent Arrearage for Families Residing in Subsidized Housing."